Intro to energy and the environment

 The IPCC came up with the 4 RCPs or Representative Concentration Pathways.
 These are 4 scenarios and are just 4 prefix values of radiative forcings by the year 2100.
 These are RCP8.5, RCP6, RCP4.5, and RCP2.6, so the suffix number is radiative forcing in watts per sq. meter.

-Scenario of different climate change magnitude establish 4 thresholds of potential risks and physical damage to the environment and living organisms.
+Different climate change magnitude scenarios establish 4 thresholds of potential risks and physical damage to the environment and living organisms.

 Geo-engineering, drastic measures of power for the ecosystem